PUBLIC ENEMY >> REBIRTH OF A NATION

-From the War on Terror to racism to black-on-black crime and police brutality, every topic is covered, and Rebirth Of A Nation is a sonic onslaught aimed at the wrongs of society as only Chuck D and Paris can - only this time out they are joined by fellow revolutionary allies dead prez, Kam, Immortal Technique, MC Ren and The Conscious Daughters - all with striking effectiveness.
+From the War on Terror to racism to black self-hatred and police brutality, every topic is covered.
+Rebirth Of A Nation is a sonic onslaught aimed at the wrongs of society as only Chuck D and Paris can - only this time out, they are joined by fellow revolutionary allies dead prez, Kam, Immortal Technique, MC Ren, and The Conscious Daughters - all with striking effectiveness.

 TRACK LIST >>